-The first and foremost difference between capitalism and communism lies in ownership of resources or the means of production.
-Land and other resources are under the control of the state in communism which is the society or the people in effect.
-On the other hand, private ownership of resources is accepted and even encouraged in capitalism.
+Communism is a political system where land and other resources are under the control of the state, which is the society or the people in effect.
 No one having control over the means of production implies that everything is shared by all in communism.
 There are equal wages for all, and no one is richer or poorer than others are.

 There are incentives in the form of private property and profits in capitalism, which motivates people to work more.
 So a man can earn in proportion to how much he works, also based on his merit.
-This means, in capitalism, a person can hope to rise in stature, but in communism, he continues to get the same share.
-With no rich and poor, communism strives to create a classless society while class divide is the backbone of capitalism.
+This means, in capitalism, a person can hope to rise in stature.
+The class division, that is created thus, is the backbone of capitalism.

 What is the difference between Capitalism and Communism?

-• Communism was popular in the eastern Bloc countries, while capitalism is popular in the western world
+• Communism was popular in the Eastern Bloc countries when the Soviet Union existed.

-• Communism strives for a classless society, where all share everything and there are no rich and poor
+• Communism strives for a classless society.
+There are no rich and poor.

 • Capitalism has a class system.
 In capitalism, the rich and the poor exist.